dylanpinn/FIT3003/lectures/lecture-01.md

 - A Data Warehouse
   - A large, centralised database for storing data from transaction processing systems
-- Provides a data storage layer that provides:￼"...asubject-oriented, integrated, time-variant, and non-volatilecollection of data insupport of management's decisions" Inmon and Hackathorn (1994)
+- Provides a data storage layer that provides: "...a subject-oriented, integrated, time-variant, and non-volatile collection of data in support of management's decisions" Inmon and Hackathorn (1994)

 ## Motivations for data warehousing